 As humans, we’re all creatures of habit and routine, and while some of these habits are good for us, others can have negative consequences for our mental and physical health.
-Many people use the start of the New Year as a chance to commit to developing new, positive habits or break up with old ones.
+As we move towards the easing of lockdown, you might see now as an opportunity to develop new, positive habits or break up with old ones.
 However, changing or developing a habit or a behaviour isn’t something that happens overnight, and it can take time and determination.

 The good news is that the journey to breaking an unhelpful habit and adopting a healthier one, can be incredibly positive.
 Watching your life becoming steadily better, as a result of the time and effort that you’re putting into working on yourself, can be very satisfying.
 And once you start reaping the benefits, you might feel compelled to make positive changes in other areas of your life too.

 Unhelpful habits that you want to change or quit could be anything from smoking or drinking, to spending too much time on your smartphone.
 While habits you might want to adopt could include things like doing daily exercise, reading more, or getting up an hour earlier each morning.
 Often, leaving a negative habit behind and forming a positive one go hand in hand, as breaking a negative habit is often much easier if we have a positive one to replace it with.

-If you’re looking to make 2021 the year for positive personal growth or change, then have a read of the article below, where we’ll explain more about how to break unhelpful habits and form positive ones.
+If you’re looking to make the rest of 2021 a time of positive personal growth or change, then have a read of the article below, where we’ll explain more about how to break unhelpful habits and form positive ones.

 What are habits and how are they formed?